simp/simp-packer/simp-testing/README.md

 `TMPDIR=/some/tmp/dir ./simp_packer_test.sh /path/to/test/directory`

--  `simp_packer_test.rb` must be run from the top level of the `simp-testing` directory.
+-  `simp_packer_test.sh` must be run from the top level of the `simp-testing` directory.
 - Packer uses around twice the space of the virtual image footprint when building, so ensure TMPDIR has sufficient space.
 TMPDIR defaults to /tmp which is not (usually) large enough.

 ##### Output

-- A directory will be created  under the test directory, where all the scripts, manifests, and files are kept.
+- A working directory will be created  under the test directory, where all the scripts, manifests, and files are kept.
 It is erased on completion of the test, but can be preserved with `SIMP_PACKER_save_WORKINGDIR=true`.
-- A time stamped log file is created in the top level of the test directory and all the output from packer is copied there.
+- A time-stamped log file is created in the top level of the test directory and all the output from packer is copied there.
 If the packer build fails, it is renamed from <date>.log to <date>.log.errors.
 - A vagrant box with VagrantFile will be located in the directory defined